Home » Posts tagged 'Arizona charter school'

 - If symptoms occur, the student or staff member should quarantine and test as soon as possible.

-- Students will be allowed to work from home with a distance learning option if they feel well enough to do so.
+- Students will be allowed to work from home if they feel well enough to do so.
 If they are not well enough to work from home, they will be marked as excused and will be able to make up their school work when they are feeling better.

 - CAS will report any positive cases to the local health department for contact tracing and recommendations.